(I've Got) Beginner's Luck

 "(I've Got) Beginner's Luck" is a song composed by George Gershwin, with lyrics by Ira Gershwin, written for the 1937 film Shall We Dance, it was introduced by Fred Astaire.
-It's a brief comic tap solo with cane where Astaire's rehearsing to a record of the number is cut short when the record gets stuck.
+It is a brief comic tap solo with cane where Astaire's rehearsing to a record of the number is cut short when the record gets stuck.

 Astaire's commercial recording for Brunswick (No. 7855) was very popular in 1937.